anufrievroman/waypaper/README.md

 - ~Improve loading of folders with many images~.
 - Additional options for ~search in subfolders~, ~background color~, and setting a uniform color.
-- Support for other backends like ~swww~, ~feh~, wbg, and hyprpaper.
+- Support for other backends like ~swww~, ~feh~, ~wallutils~, wbg, and hyprpaper.
-- Better keyboard operation and hjkl support.
+- Better keyboard-driven experience and hjkl support.
-- Dynamic grid of thumbnails that adopts to the application width.

 ## Contributions